 Hello Katie and thank you for taking the time to answer my questions, please tell me about your background.

 Born and raised in the U.S. I am a wandering mystic/visual storyteller/award winning filmmaker/time-lapse photographer.
 I am a sacred activist for Mother Life.
 In my earlier days I was a psychotherapist and shifted to film making following the call of my own heart and creative becoming and seeing visual storytelling as a great means to tend and heal the soul of the world.
 I bring years of study in depth psychology, human development and the world’s wisdom traditions to my work as a multi-media mystic.
 I am committed to reclaiming and following inner wisdom and busting paradigms of business-as-usual as we collectively (as humans) move into a new planetary epoch.
 My work in the digital media arts is dedicated to Beauty as medicine for the messy modern world and to telling the emerging story of humanity and bringing inspired transformational media to the social change process.

 Tell me about your Iceland short film?

-evolution is the dance we, as humans, are an integral part of — affecting and influencing — and the more conscious of this we become, the more we can co-create
+evolution is the dance we, as humans, are an integral part of.

 What inspired you to visit Iceland?

-What tips would you like to give people wanting to visit Iceland?
+Do you have tips to those wanting to visit Iceland?

 Bring layers of clothes!!
 Meet and speak the locals.
 Be curious.
 Stay in one spot long enough to hear the land and waters speak to you.
 Greet the place as a living being.
 Visit the Highlands.
 And please walk with awareness, with kindness and gratitude in each step.
 Be humble.
 Leave no trace.
 Receive the immense beauty.
 And give back.